slatedocs/slate/source/includes/accesstype/_release_notes.md

 This section contains important Accestype release notes.
 For any queries, please write to us at [support@quintype.com](mailto:support@quintype.com).

 ## 28 Mar Release Note - Accesstype
 1. **CSV reports now include the International Payment column** to help identify those payments that are made using international cards.
-This is applicable to Razorpay payment gateway.
-The value in this column will not be populated for other payment gateways supported by Accesstype such as Paytm Auto Debit, Simpl, Juspay and Android Pay(Now called Google Pay).
+**Note:** This is applicable to Razorpay payment gateway only.

 ## 18 Feb 2019 Release Note - Accesstype
 1. **Juspay integration** - Integration with payment aggregator [Juspay](https://juspay.in) for iframe type of integration.
 Juspay's algorithms choose the best payment gateways for best success rates and also take into account pre-defined priority logic to offer the most efficient payment option to customers.